BKWLD/decoy/README.md

 	public function projectsAsChild() { return $this->belongsToMany('Project', 'project_projects', 'related_project_id', 'project_id'); }

 The "AsChild()" naming convention is significant.
 The Decoy Base Controller checks for this when generating it's UI.

+### Polymorphic relationships

+You must use the convention of suffixing polymorphic stuff with "able".
+For instance, in a one to many, the child should have a "...able()" relationship function.
+For example, in a `Slide` controller, it should be called `slideable()`.

 ## Controllers